official-stockfish/Stockfish/README.md

   * #### SyzygyProbeDepth
     Minimum remaining search depth for which a position is probed.
-Set this option to a higher value to probe less aggressively if you experience too much slowdown (in terms of nps) due to TB probing.
+Set this option to a higher value to probe less aggressively if you experience too much slowdown (in terms of nps) due to tablebase probing.

   * #### Syzygy50MoveRule
     Disable to let fifty-move rule draws detected by Syzygy tablebase probes count